laminas/laminas-eventmanager/doc/book/tutorial.md

 ## Listener aggregates

-Another approach to listening to multiple events is via a concept of listener aggregates, represented by `Zend\EventManager\ListenerAggregateInterface`.
+Another approach to listening to multiple events is via a concept of listener aggregates, represented by `Laminas\EventManager\ListenerAggregateInterface`.
 Via this approach, a single class can listen to multiple events, attaching one or more instance methods as listeners.